browserengineering/book/book/visual-effects.md

 browser, minimizing the number of surfaces is important for good performance.

-Let's also create a surface for Skia to draw to:
+In Skia and SDL, a *surface* is a representation of a graphics buffer into which you can draw *pixels* (bits representing colors).
+We implicitly created an SDL surface when we created and SDL window; let's also create a surface for Skia to draw to:

 ``` {.python}
 class Browser: